Visakhapatnam: Sankaram

 In 1907 British archaeologist Alexander Rea unearthed Sankaram, a 2,000-year-old Buddhist site.
 The name "Śankaram" derives from the Sangharama (temple or monastery).
 Located 40 km south of Visakhapatnam, it is known locally as Bojjannakonda and is a significant Buddhist site in Andhra Pradesh.
 The three major schools of Buddhism (Hinayana, Mahayana and Vajrayana) flourished here.
 The complex is known for its monolithic stupas, rock-cut caves and brick structures.
 The primary stupa was initially carved out of rock and covered with bricks.
 Excavations yielded historic pottery and Satavahana coins from the first century CE.
 At Lingalakonda, there are also rock-cut monolithic stupas in rows spread over the hill.
-The vihara was active for about 1,000 years.
+The vihara, a monastery, was active for about 1,000 years.

-Nearby is another Buddhist site, Bojjannakonda, with a number of images of the Buddha carved on the rock face of the caves.
+Nearby is another Buddhist site, Bojjannakonda, with several images of the Buddha carved on the rock face of the caves.
 At Ligalametta there are hundreds of rock-cut monolithic stupas in rows, spread across the hill.
 Among other Buddhist attractions are a relic casket, three chaitya halls, votive platforms, stupas and Vajrayana sculptures.

 Bavikonda

-Bavikonda is an important Buddhist heritage site located on a hill about 15 km, northeast from Visakhapatnam city.
+Bavikonda is an important Buddhist heritage site located on a hill about 15 km, northeast of Visakhapatnam city.
 Here the Buddhist habitation is noticed on a 16 ha flat terraced area.
 The Hinayana school of Buddhism was practised at the monastery between the 3rd century B.C. and the 3rd century A.D.
 Bavikonda has remains of an entire Buddhist complex, comprising 26 structures belonging to three phases.
 A piece of bone stored in an urn recovered here is believed to belong to the mortal remains of the Buddha.
 The word Bavikonda in Telugu means "a hill of wells".
 Fitting its name, Bavikonda is a hill with wells for the collection of rainwater.
 It is located 15 km from Visakhapatnam and is a significant Buddhist site.

-Excavation carried out from 1982 to 1987 revealed a Buddhist establishment including a mahachaitya embedded with relic caskets, a large vihara complex, numerous votive stupas, a stone-pillared congregation and rectangular halls and a refectory.
+Excavation carried out from 1982 to 1987 revealed a Buddhist establishment including a mahachaitya, also referred to as a grand stupa, embedded with relic caskets, a large Vihara (monastery) complex, numerous votive stupas, a stone-pillared congregation and rectangular halls and a refectory.
 Artifacts recovered from the site include Roman and Satavahana coins and pottery dating from the third century BCE to the second century CE.
 A significant finding was a piece of bone (with a large quantity of ash) in an urn, which is believed to be the remains of the Buddha.
 The Bavikonda site is considered one of the oldest Buddhist sites in Asia.
 It is a reminder of the Buddhist civilisation which once existed in southern India, and also reminiscent of Borobudur in Indonesia.